github/gh-actions-importer/README.md

 Learn more about how Valet works for each of the supported platforms in the documentation [here](https://github.com/valet-customers/distribution/blob/main/README.md).

-> Support can be requested by creating an issue in this repository.
-We'll be available to provide support Monday through Friday between the hours of 9 AM EST and 5 PM PST.

 ## Getting started with the Valet CLI

 ### Installation